Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 2. Install the required dependencies listed in `requirements.txt` using `pip freeze`.
 3. Run the Python script using your preferred IDE or command line interface.
 4. Customize the scripts to analyze your own datasets and modify the models as needed.
-- In the module go to LINE 24 and LAST LINE for more information.
+- In the `correlation_and_regression.py` go to LINE 24 and LAST LINE for more information.

 ## Console Output: